-I’ll say what I could of said back then.
+I’ll say what I could have said back then.

 Fast forward to aged 27 I found myself at my first Sikhi camp, here there were a lot of women who kept their facial hair.
 Though I found myself staring at the beginning, because my eyes weren’t used to seeing hair in that place, I thought it was incredibly brave, to be yourself no matter what.

-The other thing I learnt at this camp, is those who kept their hair were so straight up and so compassionate at the same time.
-Usually when I meet someone who is so straight up to your face they can a sense of arrogance, pride, attitude and just don’t general give off a feel good vibe.
+The other thing I learned at this camp, is those who kept their hair were so straight up and so compassionate at the same time.
+Usually, when I meet someone who is so straight up to your face they can a sense of arrogance, pride, attitude and just don’t generally give off a feel-good vibe.
 (Thankfully there is sometimes an exception to the rule and people can be honest and true, being their authentic self.)

 ”I am not my hair, I am not my skin, I am the soul within.
 I am not my mind, I am not my body, I am the soul within.” – GuruGanesha Band